Urmas Paet: Member of the European Parliament, 2014–present

 Paet has been a Member of the European Parliament since the 2014 European elections.
 A member of the ALDE (Group of the Alliance of Liberals and Democrats for Europe) political faction, he first served on the Committee on Budgets from 2014 until 2019.
 In this capacity, he authored a 2016 parliamentary resolution in favor of plans to increase European spending on military missions, as well as developing and sharing assets like helicopters.

 Following the 2019 elections, Paet moved to the Committee on Foreign Affairs and its Subcommittee on Security and Defence.
 In addition to his committee assignments, he is a member of the parliament's delegation for relations with the countries of Southeast Asia and the Association of Southeast Asian Nations (ASEAN); the European Parliament Intergroup on the Digital Agenda; the European Parliament Intergroup on the Welfare and Conservation of Animals; and the European Parliament Intergroup on LGBT Rights.
 Also since 2019, he has been part of the Democracy Support and Election Coordination Group (DEG), which oversees the Parliament's election observation missions.

 In 2015, Paet nominated murdered Russian politician Boris Nemtsov for the Sakharov Prize for Freedom of Thought.

 In the 2015 Estonian elections, Paet received enough votes to take up a seat in the national parliament yet decided to keep his seat in the European Parliament.

 Following the 2019 elections, Paet was part of a cross-party working group in charge of drafting the European Parliament's four-year work program on foreign policy.

 Recognition

 In March 2019, Paet was the recipient of the Security & Defence Award at The Parliament Magazine's annual MEP Awards.

-Personal life

-Paet is married and has three daughters.
-He speaks Estonian, German, Finnish, English and Russian.
+Paet was also the recipient of the Security and Defence Award at 2022 MEP Awards ceremony.